pauradev/pages/pages/01.Blog/04.blog-posts/08.branding-for-beginners/.revs/20200731-152443/item.md

 ### Neck Labels

 Neck labels are important because they are there on the garment to stay.
-Print Aura can remove existing garment branding, and add a neck label of your design.
+Printaura can remove existing garment branding, and add a neck label of your design.
 This way, when someone checks branding on the neck label, they will see your brand, and not Gildan or Next Level Apparel.
 Include a little, or include a lot (just make sure your follow these [re-labeling guidelines](https://printaura.com/guide-legal-requirements-t-shirt-relabeling).

 **Zeus Jones**<br>
 ![](Zeus%20Jones.jpg)<br>